QuestionsCategory: ClinicalWhat are the differences between DHP-CCB and NonDHP-CCB

 1 Answers

-HANI GUDAHANI GUDA Staff answered 3 years ago
+HANI GUDA Staff answered 3 years ago

 Calcium channel blockers (CCBs) share a common mechanism of action.
 However, the manner in which they exert their pharmacological effects is different between subclasses.
 Dihydropyridine (DHP) CCBs tend to be more potent vasodilators than non-dihydropyridine (non-DHP) agents, whereas the latter have more marked negative inotropic effects.
 Both subclasses have a similar capacity to lower BP; however, non-DHPs appear to offer potential advantages in the management of patients with chronic kidney disease and diabetic nephropathy.
 Representatives of both classes are now available in fixed-dose combinations containing an ACE inhibitor, the benefits of which include effective 24-hour BP control, a reduced incidence of adverse effects, and improved adherence